 Some sites hold hundreds of rabbits, while others may only hold just a handful but are problematic all the same.
 Rabbits can cause all manner of issues, especially with the abundance of wires.
 Their chewing habits can even be dangerous and cause fires, not to mention the loss of income arising from such damage.

 Their digging habits cause structures such as the panels or inverters to be unstable and become unsafe.
 Burrowing can also play havoc with machinery used to maintain such sites due to uneven ground, as well as make them look untidy.
 So solar farms and rabbits certainly clash.

 Some sites are a large acreage, but most are small in terms of what rabbits can travel around, so this often means that correct rabbit-proofing is the best starting point.
 This consists of digging a trench along the perimeter fence and burying rabbit netting while having 3ft above the ground level.
 The gates are often a weak point and I’ve seen some that giraffes would be able to pass under, not to mention rabbits.
 This is often remedied by laying concrete plinths or even railway sleepers underneath so as to allow traffic to pass freely but not rabbits.

-When you’re out walking near a rabbit warren, have you ever wondered just how far the tunnels go down?
-Just…
+When you’re out walking and you come across a rabbit warren, you may well have wondered how far the tunnels…

 A reader asked a question regarding rabbit traps: I have been given some cage traps by a farmer friend, but the…